mediacloud/backend/doc/validate/feedly_import/README.markdown

 The main problem to solve with the feedly import is that we have to merge feedly stories into the existing stories for a given medium.
 If we just add all stories from feedly to the media sources, some of those stories may already exist within the media source, so we will often end up with duplicate stories.
-The feedly import module therefore tries to detect duplicate stories based on url and title using the story duplication detection code used by our topic spider.
+The feedly import module therefore tries to detect duplicate stories based on URL and title using the story duplication detection code used by our topic spider.

 Metric
 ------

-The validation metric is the precision and recall of the feedly deduping system.
+The validation metric is the precision and recall of the feedly deduplication system.

 This validation does not measure the degree to which feedly stories represent the full set of stories within a given source.
 It only measures how many of the feedly stories that should be added to our system get added after